codexcandle/unity-tools/README.md

-# unity-scripts
+# unity-tools
-Collection of nifty C# scripts to aid in Unity development.
+Collection of nifty tools to aid in Unity development.